zendframework/zend-expressive/doc/book/features/container/pimple.md

 chdir(dirname(__DIR__));
 $container = require 'config/services.php';
 $app = $container->get('Zend\Expressive\Application');

+// In Expressive 2.X:
+require 'config/pipeline.php';
+require 'config/routes.php';

+// All versions:
 $app->run();
 ```

 > ### Environments
 >
-> In the example above, we provide two alternate definitions for the service
+> In the example above, we provide two alternate definitions for
+> either the service `Zend\Expressive\FinalHandler` (Expressive 1.X) or the
+> service `Zend\Expressive\Middleware\ErrorResponseGenerator` (Expressive 2.X),
-> `Zend\Expressive\FinalHandler`, one for development and one for production.
+> one for development and one for production.
+You will need to add logic to
-> You will need to add logic to your file to determine which definition to
+> your file to determine which definition to provide; this could be accomplished
-> provide; this could be accomplished via an environment variable.
+> via an environment variable.